hamidgholami/accp-cheatsheet/README.md

 ### AWS CloudFormation
 - provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
 - It's free of charge.
+- **Change sets** allow you to preview how proposed changes to a stack might impact your running resources

 ### AWS Elastic Beanstalk
 -  the fastest and simplest way to get web applications up and running on AWS.